xregistry/spec/core/spec.md

 - Constraints
   - MUST NOT be present when the Resource's Registry metadata are being serialized as HTTP headers
-  - if the Resource's contents are not empty, then either `RESOURCE` or `RESOURCEBase64` MUST be present
+  - if the Resource's contents are to be serialized and they are not empty, then either `RESOURCE` or `RESOURCEBase64` MUST be present
   - MUST only be used if the Resource contents can be serialized in the same format as the Registry Resource entity
   - MUST NOT be present if `RESOURCEBase64` is also present